RobEin/ANTLR4-parser-for-Python-3.12/README.md

  - PythonLexerBase.java
    handles the Python indentations.
-   This class also can be used with older ANTLR4 grammars for Python 3.xx.
+   This class also can be used with older ANTLR4 Python grammars.
    See the instructions in the comments.

  - PythonParserBase.java